hpmv2/pwnui/README.md

 * https://docs.bazel.build/versions/master/install-ubuntu.html
 * protoc MUST NOT be installed from APT.
 Its version is way too archaic.
 Download from [here](https://gist.github.com/ryujaehun/991f5f1e8c1485dea72646877707f497) and just put protoc in PATH.

+Development shortcuts:

+* Follow instructions here to set up clangd autocompletion for vscode/vim: https://github.com/grailbio/bazel-compilation-database
+* Use the following flag in your `~/.blazerc` to speed up compilation, especially if you swap between -c dbg and -c opt, etc.
+  * `build --disk_cache=/tmp/bazel_disk_cache`

 ## Build